Introduction

 What Is the 303 Area Code?

-Today, 303 and its overlay 720 together serve the Denver metropolitan area, making 303 one of the most recognizable and commercially valuable area codes in the Mountain West.
+Today, 303 and its overlay 720 together serve the Denver metro area.
+This makes 303 one of the most recognizable and valuable area codes in the Mountain West.

 - State: Colorado (CO)